hlandau/ncdocs/domain-names.md

       be done?]

-      Any import statements at any location within a Domain Name Object being imported must be processed prior to processing the Subdomain Selector.
+      Any import statements at any location within a Domain Name Object being imported MUST be processed prior to processing the Subdomain Selector.

-      Import statements must be attempted in the order they are specified in the array.
+      Import statements MUST be attempted in the order they are specified in the array.
 For types of item without custom merge rules, this determines the precedence of the items imported; the items specified directly in the importing object take ultimate precedence, then the first imported object's items, then the second imported object's items and so on.

-      Where an import statement fails, any further import statements should still be attempted.
+      Where an import statement fails, any further import statements SHOULD still be attempted.

     - An array of strings.
-When this form is encountered, each string in the array shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.
+When this form is encountered, each string in the array SHALL be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.

   - "delegate": Similar to "import", though with different rules and less powerful.
-Since "import" constitutes a superset of the functionality of "delegate", use of "import" is recommended instead.
+Since "import" constitutes a superset of the functionality of "delegate", use of "import" is often preferable.
+However "delegate" may have wider support; therefore it MAY be preferable to use "delegate" where the the desired outcome is achievable using it.

     The key differences between "import" and "delegate" is that "delegate" can import only a single other name (though that name can still recursively